ophir11235813/autonomous_drive_deep_neural_net/README.md

 * <b> improving the model by adding more layers </b>, beginning with LeNet and then gradually converging on the Nvidia end-to-end deep neural network.
 LeNet worked well on a previous project (identifying traffic signs), however it had trouble turning the car around corners accurately.
 Nvidia's solution has proved effective in real-world scenarios, and so it ultimately replaced LeNet in this model.

 * <b> testing the model to see where the vehicle failed on the track. </b> At those points of the track, I collected additional training data.
 For example, there were instances where one wheel left the lane on a turn – in that case, I added more training data collected from that position in the track.

+#### 3. Model parameter tuning and reducing model overfitting

+The data was separated between training (80%) and validation (20%).
+The model was tested by running it through the simulator in autonomous mode and ensuring that the vehicle beyhaved safely (e.g. stayed on the track and did not perform any behavior that would be dangerous to passengers in the vehicle).

+The model used an adam optimizer, so the learning rate was not tuned manually (line 105).
+Three epochs were run as, beyond that, the model began to overfit the data.

 Ultimately, the vehicle was able to </b> drive autonomously around the track within the lane lines at all times. </b>